martina-lavanya/fastder/notes/sj_integration.md

 - work on line 145 of Parser.cpp to implement the cumulative sum of sj_id -> count
 - check it
 - then continue with normalize question and confirm again that per_base_pair_coverage is not needed!

+# Notes 20.10

+- I have two mm objcts:
+	1. rail_id_to_mm_id (which stores the mapping of e.g. rail_id 169404 to mm_id 2931)
+	2. all_mm_sj_counts (which stores the cumulative count of each splice junction across all samples that are PRESENT in the dataset)
+	--> should it be a map or an unordered map?
+		-> need fast lookups of all_mm_sj_counts[sj_id] += count
+		->

+- for the exon stitching using the splice junctions, I want to iterate over the sj_ids in sequence of their mm_ids (since a smaller mm_id corresponds to a smaller chromosomal position)
+	-> luckily smaller mm_ids correspond to smaller rail_ids